 Captain Fantastic – the UK’s premier children’s entertainment company – are all about fun but they also place huge significance on the wellbeing of young children too.
 Their Captain Fantastic ‘Mindfulness, wellbeing and resilience’ classes, workshops and parties have been created specifically for young children to help them develop skills to manage and deal appropriately with any issues or worries before they develop into something further.

 Captain Fantastic believe that by teaching and encouraging mindfulness from a young age, we can all help children to understand and manage their emotions from early on.
-And, we couldn’t agree more, hence this party brand, founded by Tommy Balaam in 2010 scooping a Junior Design Award in 2019.
+And, we couldn’t agree more, hence this party brand, founded by Tommy Balaam in 2010 which has scooped many a Junior Design Award.
 The brand truly believes that nurturing well-balanced and healthy children who can learn to manage their emotions is equally as important as getting good grades, if not more.
 Their aim is to help every child to live a happy and well-balanced life.

 Here are some top tips on how you can teach your children to understand and practice important concepts such as mindfulness, confidence, patience and kindness: